 Over the course of February and early March, 2021, the IRO oversaw discussions between the IIO and Mr. Aloise concerning planning and logistical matters for the de novo hearing.
 Due to travel restrictions and other scheduling concerns, the IRO ordered the hearing to be rescheduled to begin Tuesday, April 6, 2021, at 10:00 a.m.
 Eastern.
-The first portion of the hearing will be conducted in-person at the offices of Bracewell LLP in New York City from April 6 through April 9, 2021.
-For those witnesses who have elected to appear remotely, the remainder of the hearing will be conducted via video conference beginning April 12, 2016, at 11:00 am.
+The first portion of the hearing, consisting of the testimony of Aloise himself, was conducted in-person at the offices of Bracewell LLP in New York City from April 6 through